Job Applicant Privacy Notice (GDPR)

 - access and obtain a copy of your data on request;

-- object to the processing of your data where the organisation is relying on its legitimate interests as the legal ground for processing.
+- object to the processing of your data where the firm is relying on its legitimate interests as the legal ground for processing.

 What if you do not provide personal data?